Alia5/X4-rest-server/README.md

 The .dll loads functions from the game, which are exposed via FFI, normally used for lua-scripts managing the game UI, and calling them directly.
 The results are then sent out as json via an inbuilt http-server

+Due to the fact, that most code is generated, most endpoints use http-GET requests, even if changing values in the game.
+(We'll see how long that stays...)

 ## POC Stage

 This project is currently in POC stage.